How to DIY a stock tank swimming pool with pool liner

-Here you can see the pump up and running and successfully circulating the stock tank swimming pool water.
+Here you can see the pump running and successfully circulating the water.

 The above situation of the liner just hanging over the tank was of course less than desirable and it is definitely a must to cover the ugly part of the liner overhang.